 - 5.1 Fitting out: - 5.1.1 In situations where the rental agreements are all on a shell basis it will be necessary to make an addition to reflect the rateable fitting out.
-In these situations the cost of fitting should be analysed to arrive at an appropriate addition see SAA Basic Principles Practice Note 1 (Adjustment of Rents) and Morrisons EF (GP) v Assessor for Central Scotland 2003 for guidance. - 5.1.2 In situations where all the units are let on a fitted basis no adjustment will be required. - 5.1.3 In situations where there is a mixture of fitted units & shell rents the available costs of fittings should be analysed as above and adjustments made to bring all rents to a fitted equivalent rent. - 5.2 Turnover rents: - 5.2.1 The incidence of turnover rents at factory outlet centres requires careful consideration.
-It is essential that full details concerning both base rents and turnover top up rents are available for each unit over a number of years (preferably three years) preceding the tone date of 1 April 2008. - 5.2.2 Generally the relationship of base rent to market rental value will vary from unit to unit.
-The threshold at which a turnover element will become payable and the percentage of turnover achieved in excess of that threshold to be paid as turnover rent will also normally vary and this can present very inconsistent levels of analysed rates/m2 throughout the centre. - 5.3.3 The preferred approach will be to analyse all rentals in the first instance.
+In these situations the cost of fitting should be analysed to arrive at an appropriate addition see SAA Basic Principles Practice Note 1 (Adjustment of Rents). - 5.1.2 In situations where all the units are let on a fitted basis no adjustment will be required. - 5.1.3 In situations where there is a mixture of fitted units & shell rents the available costs of fittings should be analysed as above and adjustments made to bring all rents to a fitted equivalent rent. - 5.2 Turnover rents: - 5.2.1 The incidence of turnover rents at factory outlet centres requires careful consideration.
+It is essential that full details concerning both base rents and turnover top up rents are available for each unit over a number of years (preferably three years) preceding the tone date of 1 April 2015. - 5.2.2 Generally the relationship of base rent to market rental value will vary from unit to unit.
+The threshold at which a turnover element will become payable and the percentage of turnover achieved in excess of that threshold to be paid as turnover rent will also normally vary and this can present very inconsistent levels of analysed rates/m2 throughout the centre. - 5.2.3 The preferred approach will be to analyse all rentals in the first instance.
 The full amount of rent paid (i.e. both base rent and turnover element) to the landlord should be analysed to arrive at a rate /m2 (GIA) for each unit.
-Thereafter the rentals of non typical units which are significantly below or above the standard sized unit should be set aside for separate consideration.
-Units which are considered to be in abnormal locations within the centre or where the analysed rent is clearly out of line with the general pattern should also be treated with caution. - 5.3.4 The results should be carefully considered and an appropriate valuation judgement applied to arrive at a basic rate/m2.
-Account should be taken of the preponderance of units which pay only the base rent and those which pay base rent + turnover rent.
-In certain circumstances, such as those outlined in Morrison EF (GP) v Assessor for Central Scotland concerning a new development, it may be appropriate to consider whether to modify the turnover element.
+Where base rents are geared to open market rental value it may be appropriate however to adopt the equivalent open market rental value.
+Thereafter the rentals of non-typical units which are significantly below or above the standard sized unit should be set aside for separate consideration.
+Units which are considered to be in abnormal locations within the centre or where the analysed rent is clearly out of line with the general pattern should also be treated with caution. - 5.2.4 The analysis should be undertaken separately over each of the three years leading up to the tone date to arrive at the hypothetical rental figure at tone. - 5.2.5 The rents of units which have been initially set aside from the analysis should be carefully examined and suitable adjustments made to reflect size (quantum), location or other factors.